 If an animated avatar is used, the appearance of the avatar can easily be altered to present different ages, genders, ethnic appearance and social/military status.
-Once this capability is prepared, the avatar can be available to engage in a “one-on-one” conversation with as many users as the servers can support, anywhere in the world there is network capability.
+Once this capability is prepared, the avatar can be available to engage in a “one-on-one” conversation, training critical thinking skills, with as many users as the servers can support anywhere in the world there is network capability.
 Further, it can be provided at any time and is not seriously disrupted by unanticipated breaks in instructional time.
 It is ready to resume where it left off, immediately upon being cued that the user is on-line again.
 This 24 by 7 availability and immunization against disruption due to intruding operational requirements addresses the above noted operational constraints.

 Spawning new avatars requires very little marginal costs, mostly some modest additional computer processing power and storage space.
 Careful and easily modifiable design characteristics of the avatar also can provide a range of styles and “looks” to satisfy the majority of users’ needs for a mentor fitting their image of a senior advisor.
 In fact, they can switch with whom they interface with no penalty in terms of costs or continuity.
 While web sites like the Khan Academy (Khan, 2016) offer excellent instruction via written and visual materials, those kinds of interfaces lack the compelling quality of a “face-to-face” conversation with a responsive avatar.
-Especially in the area of Socratic dialogues, the responsive avatar has been shown to be more arresting, retain interest of the user longer and elicit more conversational input from the user.
+Especially in the area of Socratic dialogues, the responsive avatar has been shown to be more arresting, retain interest of the user longer, and elicit more conversational input from the user.
 (ICT, 2015b)

 So, what would such a system look like and what would be the benefits of such an approach?
 This kind of system should be cross-platform compatible, which is easily accomplished with current Web technologies, including detecting the client platform and adjusting for bandwidth constraints.
 For the program to attract and retain a large user community, it must be readily accessible from a wide range of platforms and be globally accessible any time.
 The authors have supported such efforts in the past and recognize both its potential and its hurdles e.g. speed of light induced latencies when server and client are separated on the order of five thousand miles.
-(Gottschalk et al., 2010) While this fielded system was designed to advance analysis and evaluation for the Joint Experimentation, its training function was lauded by many of the active duty participants who constituted the “red and blue forces” for the exercises.
+(Gottschalk et al., 2010) While this fielded system was designed to advance analysis and evaluation for the Joint Experimentation, many of the active duty participants who constituted the “red and blue forces” for the exercises lauded its training function.
 The authors observed the total immersion of the personnel in the “combat” on the screens and the enthusiasm with which the participants engaged in their duties.
 One post-exercise celebratory meal was nearly disrupted by a fist fight between the red force team and the blue force team until intercession by the academics present restored civility to the proceedings.